PAOE-DejiLi/PAOE-DejiLi.github.io/_pages/about.md

 About me
 ======
 I am currently a doctoral student in Opto-electronic Integrated Systems Lab, Waseda University, Japan.
-I am now working on designing and evaluating photonic nanostructure (including photonic crystal defect waveguide and waveguide using topological photonic crystal) and furthermore develope opto-electronic devices using photonic nanostructures.
+Working on designing and evaluating photonic nanostructure (including photonic crystal defect waveguide and waveguide using topological photonic crystal) and developing ultra-compact  high-performance opto-electronic devices.

-Prior to being a doctoral student, I received my Master's degree at the same lab at Waseda University (2019-2021) and my undergraduate degree from Sichuan University (2016-2020), majoring in Electronic and Information Engineering (EIE).
+Prior to being a doctoral student, I received my Master's degree in the same lab at Waseda University (2019-2021) and my undergraduate degree from Sichuan University (2016-2020), majoring in Electronic and Information Engineering (EIE).

 ***